Devil May Cry 3: Dante's Awakening: Release

-Devil May Cry 3: Dante's Awakening was released in Japan on February 17, 2005 for the PlayStation 2.
+Devil May Cry 3: Dante's Awakening was released in Japan on February 17, 2005, for the PlayStation 2.
 It was followed by releases in North America and elsewhere in the world in 2005.
 It was a commercial success, and sold 1.3 million copies.

 After Devil May Cry 3's release Capcom introduced merchandise based on the game, including a manga (written by Suguro Chayamachi and published by Tokyopop in North America) and a Dante action figure manufactured by Revoltech.
 A 2006 sourcebook, Devil May Cry 3 Material Archive - Note of Naught, featured previously unreleased production and CG artwork, storyboards and a UMD video disc for the PSP with trailers and videos (region 2 only).
 A three-disc Devil May Cry 3 soundtrack was released on March 31, 2005 (shortly after the game's release), produced by Tetsuya Shibata and Kento Hasegawa with lyrics and vocals by Shawn McPherson.

 Special Edition

 At the 2005 Tokyo Game Show, Capcom announced a special edition of Devil May Cry 3 with gameplay changes and additional content.
-The special edition was released on January 24, 2006 as part of the PlayStation 2 greatest hits collection, and it was later confirmed that the PlayStation 2 version of the game would be released in Europe.
-Devil May Cry 3 Special Edition went on to sell 1 million units.
+The special edition was released on January 24, 2006, as part of the PlayStation 2 greatest hits collection, and it was later confirmed that the PlayStation 2 version of the game would be released in Europe.
+Devil May Cry 3: Special Edition went on to sell 1 million units.

 PC

-On February 1, 2006, Ubisoft announced that they would be releasing a Microsoft Windows version of the game developed by SourceNext.
+On February 1, 2006, Ubisoft announced that they would be releasing a Windows version of the game developed by SourceNext.
 The European PC version was the first one released on June 28, 2006, before the special edition PlayStation 2 version in that region.
 The Japanese version was released two days later, and the North American version on October 16.